nathan7/cons/README.md

 ### Cons.from(arr) → List

-  Constructs a `List` from an array-like.
+  Constructs a `Seq` from an array-like.

 ### Cons.instanceOf(cons) → Boolean